Bernard Tomic: 2011: Grand Slam quarterfinal

-At the 2011 Wimbledon Championships as a qualifier, Tomic defeated twenty-eighth seed Nikolay Davydenko, Igor Andreev, fifth seed Robin Söderling and Xavier Malisse to reach his first grand slam singles quarterfinal, thus becoming the youngest player since Boris Becker in 1986 to reach the quarterfinals at Wimbledon.
+At the 2011 Wimbledon Championships as a qualifier, Tomic defeated 28th seed Nikolay Davydenko, Igor Andreev, fifth seed Robin Söderling and Xavier Malisse to reach his first Grand Slam singles quarterfinal, thus becoming the youngest player since Boris Becker in 1986 to reach the quarterfinals at Wimbledon.
 There, he lost to the eventual champion Novak Djokovic in four sets.
-With this showing, Tomic moved 87 places up in the ATP rankings, to number 71 in the world.
+With this showing, Tomic moved 87 places up in the ATP rankings, to No. 71 in the world.

-At the Rogers Cup, Tomic won his first round match against Lu Yen-hsun before losing to Jo-Wilfried Tsonga in the second round.
+At the Rogers Cup, Tomic won his first-round match against Lu Yen-hsun before losing to Jo-Wilfried Tsonga in the second round.
 He earned direct entry into the US Open, and defeated Michael Yani before losing to Marin Čilić in the second round.

-Tomic then returned home to Australia to compete in the 2011 Davis Cup World Group Play-offs against Switzerland.
-He defeated Stanislas Wawrinka in the opening match but lost his second match to world No. 3 Roger Federer.
-Tomic then competed at the 2011 Proton Malaysian Open but lost in the first round to Flavio Cipolla.
-Tomic's next event was the 2011 Rakuten Japan Open Tennis Championships.
-He upset the fifth seed, Victor Troicki in straight sets in the first round and defeated Japanese wildcard Tatsuma Ito in the second round before losing to fourth seed Mardy Fish in the quarterfinals.
-Tomic achieved a new career high singles ranking of world No. 49 following the event.
+Tomic then returned home to Australia to compete in the 2011 Davis Cup World Group play-offs against Switzerland.
+He defeated Stanislas Wawrinka in the opening match but lost his second match to world No. 3, Roger Federer.
+Tomic then competed at the Malaysian Open but lost in the first round to Flavio Cipolla.
+Tomic's next event was the Japan Open.
+He upset the fifth seed Victor Troicki in straight sets in the first round, and defeated Japanese wildcard Tatsuma Ito in the second, before losing to fourth seed Mardy Fish in the quarterfinals.
+Tomic achieved a new career-high singles ranking of 49 following the event.
 Tomic then entered the Shanghai Masters where despite being unseeded, he reached the third round.
-Tomic defeated Kevin Anderson and 5th seed Mardy Fish before losing to Alexandr Dolgopolov.
+He defeated Kevin Anderson and fifth seed Mardy Fish before losing to Alexandr Dolgopolov.

-He then competed at the 2011 If Stockholm Open.
+He then competed at the Stockholm Open.
 He defeated qualifier, Jürgen Zopp in the first round but lost to Gaël Monfils in the second round.
 Tomic finished the year ranked world No. 42.